aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/bookmarks/get/_index.md

 ## REST API’s Resources

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Bookmarks/GetBookmarks) lets you call this REST API directly from a browser.

 ## cURL Example

-The following are a few examples of using cURL:
+The following are a few examples of using cURL.

 Below cURL example shows how to obtain bookmarks from a bookmark collection.
 You can download a template file of this example from [here](attachments/885272/1180120.docx).